tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:SolutionsConcept](https://rs.tdwg.org/bdqffdq/terms/SolutionsConcept)
 - Preferred Label: Solutions Concept
 - Definition: A concept that expresses an aspect of a data quality solution.
-- Comments: Category of concepts forming the Solutions layer of the fitness for use framework.
-Solutions are tools that evaluate data against needs and express conclusions in data quality reports.
+- Comments: Category of concepts forming the Solutions layer of the fitness for use framework (see Figure 3 in Veiga et al., 2017).
+Solutions are tools that evaluate data against Needs and express conclusions in DataQualityReports.
 - View in: [term-list](../list/bdqffdq/index.md#SolutionsConcept)

 ********************